pdeljanov/Symphonia/symphonia-codec-adpcm/README.md

 * Microsoft ADPCM
 * ADPCM IMA WAV

+Only 4 bits per sample and only mono and stereo channels are supported.

 ## License

 Symphonia is provided under the MPL v2.0 license.
 Please refer to the LICENSE file for more details.